Mediabanken

 Shortcut: Files Not in a Folder

-In Mediaflow, there is no "trash bin" as you might be used to on a computer.
-To delete files in Mediaflow, you can right-click on a file and choose Remove from this folder or Delete permanently.
+In Mediaflow, there is no "trash bin" like on a computer.
+To delete files, right-click on a file and select Remove from this folder or Delete permanently.

-If you choose to remove the file from a folder, the file will only be removed from that folder but remain in other folders.
-If you instead choose to delete the file permanently, the file will be removed from all folders and also from the system, meaning the server where the file was originally uploaded.
-If you have a file that exists in only one folder and choose the option to remove it from that folder, the file will be removed from the folder but not from Mediaflow.
-The original file remains on our server.
-You can access these "deleted files" by going to the shortcut folder Files Not in a Folder.
-Here you will find files that have been removed from folders and are no longer categorized in the folder structure.
+If you choose to remove a file from a folder, it will only be removed from that folder, but will remain in other folders.
+If you decide to delete the file permanently, it will be removed from all folders and also from the system, meaning the server where the file was originally uploaded.
+For a file that exists in only one folder, removing it from that folder will delete it from the folder but not from Mediaflow.
+The original file stays on our server.
+You can access these "deleted files" by visiting the shortcut folder Files Not in a Folder.
+There, you will find files that have been removed from folders and are no longer organized in the folder structure.

 All users can access the Files Not in a Folder shortcut.
 Those who are not Super Admins will only see their own uploaded files.
-If you are a Super Admin, you will see on the start page if there are files that have ended up in Files Not in a Folder and you can go in and manage all files in this folder.
-You activate Super Admin mode under your profile or with Alt + S.
+If you are a Super Admin, the start page will display whether any files are in Files Not in a Folder, and you can manage all files in this folder.
+You activate Super Admin mode in your profile or with Alt + S.

 Archiving Folders

-If you use Mediaflow in your workflow where you continuously create folders for ongoing projects, sometimes the need arises to hide folders with content that is no longer relevant.
-By archiving a folder, that folder and its subfolders, as well as all files within those folders, are hidden.
+If you use Mediaflow in your workflow where you regularly create folders for ongoing projects, sometimes you need to hide folders with content that is no longer relevant.
+By archiving a folder, that folder and its subfolders, along with all files inside them, become hidden.
 The folders and files are hidden from both the folder tree and the search function.

 The ability to work with archived folders is a permission set at the user group level.